Secret-chest/scratch2python/README.md

 Assuming that you installed all necessary requirements, place your sb3 files somewhere accesible, or in the Scratch2Python folder.
 You can use an absolute or relative path.
 Then, change the projectToLoad variable to your project file.
 Now, just run `python3 main.py` and the project will start!

+### Config
+The `config.py` file contains some configuration options.

+Each of them is nicely explained, so why not just check it out?